About / FAQ

 What's with the platform data?

 The listed platforms are the ones that the eligibility checker for the ranking program assumes eligibility for.
-These will almost never be every single platform that the game has been released on, nor are they necessarily the first platforms that the game was released on.
 Ideally, the listed platforms are the ones where the game’s performance on lists exclusive to that platform will be representative of its overall strength.
-Feedback on this platform data is encouraged as there is necessarily a degree of subjectivity to it.
+This is often, but not always, the systems that it was originally released on.
+Very rarely will it be every system that the game is available for.
+Feedback on the platform data is encouraged as there is necessarily a degree of subjectivity to it.
+If you'd like to suggest a change, you can do so by emailing me directly, or via the contact form.

 Where does your metadata come from?

-Cover images, developer data, and genre data comes from IGDB.
+Cover images, series data and developer data comes from IGDB.
+Genes come from Wikipedia.
 Release dates, game names, and platform data is entered manually (for now).

 I found a mistake!